Writers strike looms after members vote to shut down film and TV production | KRDO

 "A strike authorization vote has always been part of the WGA's plan, announced before the parties even exchanged proposals," said a statement from the Alliance of Motion Picture and Television Producers, which is negotiating on behalf of management.
 "Its inevitable ratification should come as no surprise to anyone."

-AMPTP represents Amazo, Appl, CB, Disne, NBC Universal, Netfli, Paramount Global, Son, and CNN’s parent company, Warner Bros.
+AMPTP represents Amazon, Apple, CBS, Disney, NBC Universal, Netflix, Paramount Global, Sony and CNN's parent company, Warner Bros.
 Discovery.
 Many of those companies have announced deep job cuts and other cost-cutting measures in recent months.

 Negotiators for the AMPTP and the Writers Guild met at the negotiating table on Friday, according to one producer close to negotiations.